 Rowing exercise requires lots of energy which not every beginner has.
 The best way to prepare your body for such workout is by starting 10 minutes a day and increase it to 20, 30, 40 every week, or start with aerobics.

 Our Rowing Machine Recommendation

-There are many great rowing machines out there, but among the best is the Concept2 Model E Indoor Rowing Machine by Concept 2.
-This is one of the highest rated rowing machines, with three hundred customer reviews and an average of a five-star rating.
+There are many great rowing machines out there, but among the best is the Concept2 Model E Indoor Rowing Machine.
+This is one of the highest-rated rowing machines, with three hundred customer reviews and an average of a five-star rating.
 At the current price, it falls a bit above mid-range, at just under six hundred dollars (full cost is twelve hundred).

 If you want an alternative, but from the same company, check out our review of a different model from the same company–Concept 2’s Model D.